 YOUR WEDDING VOWS

-"I, John James Clark take you, Grace Elizabeth Jones, to be my lawfully wedded wife"
+"I, John James Armstrong take you, Grace Elizabeth Jones, to be my lawfully wedded wife"

 Your wedding vows constitute the climax of your ceremony, and stand apart from any other section of the proceeding.
 In fact, the actual words, 'I take you,' are required by the Marriage Act of Ontario, and are the words by which you become legally married.
 My final declaration merely confirms that all necessary things have been done, and the most necessary of all is the sharing of vows.